Undergraduate Areas of Study

 Learn more about Public Affairs.

-Study the fundamental laws and concepts of your chosen concentration, develop your knowledge of scientific methodology, and learn the skills important to successful practice and communication with a program in science, mathematics and technology.
+Study the fundamental laws and concepts of your chosen concentration, develop your knowledge of scientific methodology and learn the skills important to successful practice and communication with a program in Science, Mathematics and Technology.
 Explore and evaluate the relationship between science and technology.

-Learn more about Science, Mathematics and Technology.
+Learn more about School of Science, Mathematics and Technology.

-Learn more about Social Theory, Social Structure and Change.
+Learn more about Social Science.

 The college offers a Bachelor of Science in Nursing for registered nurses.
 Working nurses who hold an associate degree or nursing diploma and RN licensure develop a degree program that includes 40 credits of advanced-level, online nursing courses focused on promoting community health and excellent patient care.